IU-PR/Capstone_project/content/docs/Groups/FreshMarket.md

 Speaking about  improvements which our back-enders and front-enders worked on this week:
 — members responsible for Django administration worked on balances and implementing the methods for ordering and buying.
 — front-end dealt with shopping basket, subscriptions; for farmers ordering list now can be shown (in alphabet order)

+{{< hint danger >}}
+Alright, report looks good.
+Liked the survey data - good work!.
+Noted the absence of the final presentation on the top of the file.
+Please add the PDF file to the top of the md file.
+5 for the week!

+Overall, I am optimistic and excited about your project.
+Good luck with the project and the final presentation!
+You have accomplished a lot!
+Cheers, Rustam
+{{< /hint >}}